 SMSF Members - Residency and Other Issues

-Self Managed Superannuation Funds (SMSF's) are now a very common aspect of the Australian superannuation landscape - these are funds with four or less members, who want additional flexibility over the investment of their retirement funds.
-They may also be cost effective once a certain levels of funds are involved – there is some argument over the precise amount, but $250,000 is an indication.
+Self Managed Superannuation Funds (SMSF's) are a very common aspect of the Australian superannuation landscape - these are funds with four or less members, who want additional flexibility over the investment of their retirement funds.
+They may also be cost effective once a certain levels of funds are involved – there is some argument over the precise amount, but $300,000 is probably a reasonable indication.
 The members of the fund are required to be trustees of the fund or directors of a corporate trustee of the fund.

-Income tax concessions available to these superannuation funds are a direct function of the fund's ability to comply with prudential standards under Australian superannuation law – and this is also the case with SMSF’s.
-Non compliance with these standards can lead to heavy penalties, with both earnings and assets potentially taxed at a rate of 45% in the first year of non-residency.
+The income tax concessions available to superannuation funds are a direct function of the fund's ability to comply with prudential standards under Australian superannuation law – and this is also the case with SMSF’s.
+Non compliance with these standards can lead to heavy penalties, with both earnings and assets potentially taxed at a rate of 45% in the first year if a fund becomes non-resident for tax purposes.
+In this context, be aware that a trust's residency is usually determined by trustee's residency.

 The ATO regularly include the residency status of SMSF's in their compliance programmes, and for a fund to be considered a complying fund which is eligible for tax concessions, it must remain a resident regulated superannuation fund for the entire tax year.
 In order to fulfill the residency requirements, the fund must: